Ceramic-Blue-Tim/Guidelines/source/good_practices.md

 --! > Write enable is selected depending on the channel to fill
 ```

-_Better copyright claiming compliant to standards as well licensing will be uploaded soon._
+_Better copyright and licensing claiming that complies to current standards will be uploaded soon._

 #### Ports